juxt/bidi/README.md

 bidi is written to do
-['one thing well'](http://en.wikipedia.org/wiki/Unix_philosophy) (URI formation and dispatch) and is intended for use with Ring middleware, HTTP servers (including Jetty, [http-kit](http://http-kit.org/) and [aleph](https://github.com/ztellman/aleph)) and is fully compatible with [Liberator](http://clojure-liberator.github.io/liberator/).
+['one thing well'](http://en.wikipedia.org/wiki/Unix_philosophy) (URI dispatch and formation) and is intended for use with Ring middleware, HTTP servers (including Jetty, [http-kit](http://http-kit.org/) and [aleph](https://github.com/ztellman/aleph)) and is fully compatible with [Liberator](http://clojure-liberator.github.io/liberator/).